sirlordt/memory_guard/README.md

 ## Important Notes

-1. Always call `MemoryGuard::unregisterThreadHandler()` when a thread that uses MemoryGuard terminates to avoid memory leaks.
+1. Always call `memory_guard.hpp|memory_guard::unregisterThreadHandler()` when a thread that uses MemoryGuard terminates to avoid memory leaks.
 2. The `_try` and `_catch` macros must be used together, similar to standard try-catch blocks.
 3. MemoryGuard is designed for development and debugging purposes.
 In production environments, it's generally better to fix the underlying memory access issues rather than relying on catching segmentation faults.